frymimori/c-plus-plus-randomizer/README.md

 #### Description

-Create pseudo-random and random integers using C with a fast and unique randomizing algorithm.
+Create pseudo-random and random integers using C++ with a fast and unique randomizing algorithm.

 - All integral data types supported in output
 - Allocates memory without dynamic memory allocation functions